* UPDATE 3/2019 Version 4.5 *

 a time period used to measure ancient history called a Jubilee.

-It seems the Hebrews of ancient Phoenicia once employed a calendrical "leap" week formula in which every 364 weeks or seven years, an extra week was added to account for a solar calendar based on 365 days a year.
+It seems that the Hebrews of ancient Phoenicia once employed a calendrical "leap" week formula in which every 364 weeks -- or seven years, an extra week was added to account for a solar calendar based on 365 days a year.
+This became known as a "Jubilee" event in early time alignment ceremonies -- which was celebrated with the blowing of the ram's horn or the "bell ringing" event -- as in ringing "the bell" -- or "je bel".

 However, at some point it was learned that a total count of just 365 days every year would "fall behind" the true seasonal count of annual time -- and extra "leap days" were needed in the calendar to keep up with the timely arrival of the "God" star Sirus every year.

-So, timekeepers added an extra leap day every 4-years onto the 365 day calendar that equaled 365.25 days a year.
-But this created a small time problem where the extra leap day added too much time to the calendar.
+Notwithstanding the idea of adding extra days onto a weekly system of counting annual time problem, timekeepers invented a way to disregard the 7-year pass-over "week" event and created a new calender count formula with an annual "pass-over" day after 364 days -- or 52-weeks, when an extra day was added to the calendar -- together with an extra leap day every 4-years that equaled 365.25 days a year.
+But this created a small time problem over the years where the extra leap day every 4-years added too much time to the calendar.

-Now, when Biblical transscribers were counting Biblical records some five centuries ago in an attempt to "map out the past", they may have confused a 7-year Jubilee count with the much longer time period Jubilee count of 50 years, and mistakenly inflated the true time values of ancient history.
+Now, when Biblical transscribers were counting Biblical records some five centuries ago in an attempt to "map out the past", they apparently confused a 7-year Jubilee count with the much longer time period Jubilee count of 50 years, and mistakenly inflated the true time values of ancient history.

 THE GRECO-ROMAN ERA